 What if each person in A Memorial Field had lived a full life?

-We lament every incident of racial violence in the uncivil war against unarmed Black Americans.
-Over 100 elegies speak to the depravity of police brutality.
-The short narratives of wrongful deaths expose the racism at the root of our criminal justice system.
-A Living Memorial calls us to process the grief as we appeal for police reform.
-In the path of suffering, we must have the strength to bear witness, if we are to find hope.
+Every incident of racial violence in the uncivil war against unarmed Black Americans is another lament.
+The elegies here speak to the depravity of police murders.
+Short narratives of each death expose the racism at the root of our criminal justice system, and the deep fissures in the foundation of America.
+A Living Memorial calls us to hold our grief close as appeals for police reform go unheeded.
+In the path of suffering, we must have the strength to bear witness to the truth, if we are to find a better way forward.